Zoomracks

 Zoomracks II, introduced in 1987, added support for report generation and some basic mathematics.
 In order to extract a certain subset of the information in a rack and lay it out for printing, the original Zoomracks required the user to cut and paste the desired cards into a new rack.
 In Zoomracks II a report (possibly only one per rack?) could be defined, laid out as needed complete with headers and footers.

 Zoomracks II also added a rudimentary "macro" system that allowed the user to assign a series of commands to a letter on the keyboard.
 A series of programming commands could be added by the user to the resulting macros, including basic loops, if/then and data input.
 Macros were physically stored as cards in a separate rack, and could be used "against" any other rack, although the usefulness of this seems questionable (since code is generally tightly bound to the data it works on).

 Zoomracks was well received and won "Best Database" by Compute! magazine in January 1989.
 This does not appear to have translated into widespread use or sales, however, although much of this is likely due to Atari's deteriorating sales in the late 1980s.

 Zoomracks' author, Paul Heckel (formerly of Xerox PARC), received US Patent #4486857 for "Display system for the suppression and regeneration of characters in a series of fields in a stored record", describing the basic on-screen operation of the system.
-After allegedly attempting to license it for some time, in 1988 he filed a series of lawsuits against Apple, Asymetrix (makers of the HyperCard clone ToolBook), IBM (who used ToolBook) and others, as well as offering licenses to end-users of these products in case their uses infringed.
+After allegedly attempting to license it for some time, in 1988 he filed a series of lawsuits against Apple (HyperCard), Asymetrix (makers of the HyperCard clone ToolBook), IBM (who used ToolBook) and others, as well as offering licenses to end-users of these products in case their uses infringed.
 Zoomracks itself seems to have disappeared, even by this point in time, and many commented on the lawsuit as a way to make money off a "dead" product, a theme that is very common today.